Skill-Based Few-Shot Selection for In-Context Learning: Main Results

-\paragraph{\textsc{Skill-KNN} could even beat oracle methods sometimes.} A surprising observation in Table~\ref{tab:main_results} is that with the same backbone model for in-context learning, our \textsc{Skill-KNN} could sometimes outperforms oracle methods.
-Specifically, \textsc{Skill-KNN} consistently outperforms at least one oracle method on the DB sub-task in Dr. Spider and two sub-tasks in COGS (marked with underlines).
-Such an observation could be caused by the different diversity in selected examples.
-As indicated in \citet{levy2022diverse} and \citet{an2023incontext}, beyond the similarity to the test case, a higher diversity among in-context examples could also help better perform cross-domain generalization under in-context learning.
-Oracle methods directly seek higher similarity, thus the selected examples may be less diverse, which could slightly hamper the generalization performance.
-Appendix~\ref{sec:ap_diverse} contains further analysis.
+\paragraph{\textsc{Skill-KNN} is more robust to perturbations than raw-input-based selections.} Results on Dr. Spider reflect the robustness towards perturbations in data.
+For instance, with text-chat-davinci-002, KNN with SBERT performs lower than the random baseline on two out of three types of perturbations, while all three versions of \textsc{Skill-KNN} outperform the random baseline on all three perturbations.
+It indicates that \textsc{Skill-KNN} leads to more robust in-context learning than raw-input-based methods.

-\paragraph{\textsc{Skill-KNN} is more robust to perturbations than raw-input-based selections.} Performances on Dr. Spider reflect the robustness towards perturbations on databases, natural language questions and SQL queries.
-It shows that \textsc{Skill-KNN} is more robust to these perturbations than raw-input-based selections.
-For instance, with text-chat-davinci-002 as the backbone model, KNN (Sentence-BERT) performs lower than the random baseline on two out of three types of perturbations, while \textsc{Skill-KNN} outperforms the random baseline on all three perturbations.
-It means that with the same embedding model and backbone model, \textsc{Skill-KNN} leads to more robust in-context learning than raw-input-based selections.
+\paragraph{\textsc{Skill-KNN} can be effective in the math reasoning task.} Our study primarily evaluated the effectiveness of \textsc{Skill-KNN} in the semantic parsing/code generation field.
+To further examine the generalizability of \textsc{Skill-KNN} beyond semantic parsing, we have applied it to a challenging math reasoning task, GSM8K~\citep{Cobbe2021TrainingVT}.
+Results in Table~\ref{tab:gsm8k} evidence that \textsc{Skill-KNN} can also be effective in tasks beyond semantic parsing.